scrambledeggs/cookbook/policies/setting-up-alarms.md

 ---

-This policy ensures that booky services using AWS Lambda and X-Ray are continuously monitored, allowing us to address issues before they affect the user experience.
+This policy ensures that Booky services using AWS Lambda and X-Ray are continuously monitored, allowing us to address issues before they affect the user experience.